 Better yet, photographers also use motion blur in photography to create surreal scenes.
 They use their cameras, much like artists would use their brush to paint abstract elements.

-Gear For Motion Blur Photography
+Gear for Motion Blur Photography

 In some blurred shots, the shutter speed simply cannot drop low enough to create the right level of blur without overexposing the image.

-The best shutter speed to use to create motion blur depends on both how fast the action is moving and how much blur you want.
+The best shutter speed to create motion blur depends on both how fast the action is moving and how much blur you want.
 A 1/60 shutter speed is often enough to create blur in the fastest subjects, like an athlete or a child playing.

-I will then view the shot, then adjust up or down from there.
-For a long exposure landscape, I will often start with 20 seconds (if I can still get a proper exposure), then review the shot and adjust from there.
+I will then view the shot, and adjust up or down from there.
+For a long exposure landscape, I will often begin with 20 seconds (if I can still get a proper exposure), then review the shot and adjust the time from there.